Learn About Pulmonary Fibrosis

 Pulmonary fibrosis is a disease marked by scarring in the lungs.
 Tissue deep in the lungs becomes thick, stiff and scarred.
 The scarring is called fibrosis.
 As the lung tissue becomes scarred, it interferes with a person's ability to breathe.

 In some cases, the cause of pulmonary fibrosis can be found.
-But most cases of pulmonary fibrosis have no known cause.
-These cases are called idiopathic pulmonary fibrosis.
+Most cases of pulmonary fibrosis have no known cause.

 How Pulmonary Fibrosis Affects Your Body